Download page Cross Application Flow.

-The cross application flow map lets you see those dependencies and points of contact between business applications in the Controller.
-This topic describes the cross application flow map.
+The cross application flow map displays dependencies and points of contact between business applications in the Controller.
+This page describes the cross application flow map.

 The Applications tab in the AppDynamics Controller UI provides several views of the business applications in your account: a card view, list view, and flow view.
 To access the cross application flow map, click the flow view link in the tab.